 Power supplies can be a significant source of interference on a data line, creating both noise and jitter.
 This type of interference may simply be referred to as "power supply noise," but its effects are similar to traditional crosstalk, and so it is straightforward to think of a power supply as just another source of crosstalk.
 Noise and voltage drift in a power supply can affect the timing of the serial data waveforms they are driving.
 Timing errors can occur through a number of different mechanisms, such as phase changes which are caused by voltage-dependent driver impedances and frequency changes caused by voltage-controlled oscillators.
 The resulting jitter is called power supply induced jitter (PSIJ).
 In another case, the power supply may be directly connected to the transmission line when the logic level switches to that value.
 Noise and bias on the voltage rail can therefore transfer directly to the bit stream.
-The interference may be present only when the bit stream is at a particular logic level (for Vcc aggressors it might present only when the logic level is high, whereas for GND aggressors it might present only when the logic level is have little (or vice versa).
+The interference may be present only when the bit stream is at a particular logic level (for Vcc aggressors it might present only when the logic level is high, whereas for GND aggressors it might present only when the logic level is low).
+It is therefore possible to have the high voltage bits experience a lot of noise while the low bits have little (or vice versa).
 This is a non-linear (or voltage dependent) type of interference.